 The eldest of five siblings, Bob Munden was born in Kansas City, Missouri, to Robert and Dorotha Munden.

-In the U.S. Army during WWII, Bob’s father saw brief action in the Philippines and was awarded a Purple Heart after fire from a Japanese machine gun tore apart his left arm and caused other injuries.
+In the U.S. Army during WWII, Bob’s father saw brief, horrible action in the Philippines and was awarded a Purple Heart after fire from a Japanese machine gun nearly tore off his left arm and caused other life-changing injuries.
 Robert Sr. spent 4½ years in different U.S. Veterans hospitals, where surgeons slowly constructed a new elbow using grafts of skin from other parts of Robert’s body.
 During this time, the family moved to Southern California to be closer to him — and money was scarce.

 Bob’s first memories of California are of living in an apartment in Los Angeles and then a home in Anaheim, with his mother and brothers Dan, Phil and Randy – and his sister Chery, the youngest.
 Robert Sr. made certain Santa gave Bob a BB gun when he was six years old.